What Is Belbuca (Buprenorphine)?

 Belbuca is a dissolvable film that’s small, square and yellow.
-When someone is prescribed Belbuca, it adheres to what is called the buccal mucosa, and it should be fully dissolved within around 30 minutes.
+When someone is prescribed Belbuca, it adheres to the buccal mucosa and should be fully dissolved within around 30 minutes.
 Belbuca requires more frequent dosing than something like Butrans.
 For example, Butrans is usually prescribed to be taken every 24 hours.
-Belbeuca is typically taken every 12 hours for around-the-clock pain management.
-There are many Belbecua dosages available.
+Belbuca is typically taken every 12 hours for around-the-clock pain management.
+There are many Belbuca dosages available.
 These dosages include:

 - 75 mcg